heliusblackstar/freekb/35f10a38-78cb-47bd-a3b3-dfe21b65ef17/index.md

 Before you begin, it's a good idea to factory reset your light.
 This will ensure all configuration settings are back to defaults, and will put the light back in Simple UI or Extended Simple UI.
 To do this, turn on the light by clicking the button.
 Now unscrew the tailcap a half turn.
 Most lights will turn off right away.
 If the light goes out, you are ready to proceed.
 This also means you are in "tailcap lockout" which means the light cannot be turned on accidentally (nor on purpose), and it will consume absolutely zero power.
 Very few lights, as in, those without anodized threads will remain on with the tailcap unscrewed a half turn.
 For those, if the light is still on, keep unscrewing the tailcap until the light goes off.

-For clarity, we don't necessarily need to turn the light on to start a factory reset, but turning it on let's us understand how far we need to unscrew the tailcap to cut the power, and we do need the light to be off and the tailcap locked out to start a factory reset.
+For clarity, we don't necessarily need to turn the light on to start a factory reset, but turning it on lets us understand how far we need to unscrew the tailcap to cut the power, and we do need the light to be off and the tailcap locked out to start a factory reset.

 Now with the light off, hold down the button.
 Hold it.
 Screw the tailcap all the way back on.
 You will see the light get brighter and brighter, while probably flashing a bit.
 The brightening is a confirmation delay, in case you do not wish to actually factory reset.
 Keep holding the button as we want to continue and do a factory reset.
 The light will reach full brightness and then go completely dark.
 You can now release the button.